MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-voicemail.md

 - The workstream routes the voicemail to the default group voicemail queue.
 - By default, the queue has no agents.
 Add those agents to the queue who triage voicemails.
 - The assignment method is highest capacity.
-- Voicemails left for every voice queue will be routed to the group voicemail queue.
+- Voicemails left for every voice queue are routed to the group voicemail queue.
 - For a more elaborate routing set up for voicemails, configure the required voicemail queues and route-to-queues rules to route to these queues.
-- The operating hours at the workstream level will override the queue-level overflow setup.
-The operating hours message at the workstream level will be played and the system will disconnect the call.
+- The operating hours at the workstream level override the queue-level overflow setup.
+The operating hours message at the workstream level are played and the system disconnects the call.

 ### Manage voicemail capacity

 By default, the voicemail workstream capacity is set to zero.

-However, if you let voicemails take up capacity, the capacity restriction will apply for group voicemail workstreams of push type only and not the default pick workstreams.
-In all cases, if an agent is at nil capacity and picks a work item, the work item will still be assigned to them even if all their capacity is consumed.
+However, if you let voicemails take up capacity, the capacity restriction applies for group voicemail workstreams of push type only and not the default pick workstreams.
+In all cases, if an agent is at nil capacity and picks a work item, the work item are still assigned to them even if all their capacity is consumed.

 Because the individual voicemail workstream has a custom assignment rule, capacity isn't taken into account, and voicemails are always pushed to the agent corresponding to the direct inward dialing number.